winneon/ptpfreeleech/README.md

 {
   "apiuser": "", // PassThePopcorn ApiUser credential.
   "apikey": "", // PassThePopcorn ApiKey credential.
   "minseeders": -1, // Minimum amount of seeders.
-Set to -1 for unlimited.
+Set to -1 to ignore.
   "maxseeders": -1, // Maximum amount of seeders.
-Set to -1 for unlimited.
+Set to -1 to ignore.
   "minleechers": -1, // Minimum amount of leechers.
-Set to -1 for unlimited.
+Set to -1 to ignore.
   "maxleechers": -1, // Maximum amount of leechers.
-Set to -1 for unlimited.
+Set to -1 to ignore.
   "minsize": -1, // Minimum size in megabytes.
-Set to -1 for unlimited.
+Set to -1 to ignore.
   "maxsize": -1, // Maximum size in megabytes.
-Set to -1 for unlimited.
+Set to -1 to ignore.
+  "mintime": -1, // Minimum upload time from current time in seconds.
+Set to -1 to ignore.
+  "maxtime": -1, // Maximum upload time from current time in seconds.
+Set to -1 to ignore.
   "discord": "", // Discord webhook URI.
 Optional.
   "autodownload": "" // Automatically download .torrent files in a specified path.
 Optional.
 }